 Dr. Blakey was born in Auburn, NY and was raised in large family of 12 children in Massachusetts.

 He attended Harvard University for his undergraduate work and after graduation went on the University of Vermont for his medical training.
 After graduating there, Dr. Blakey made his way South and completed his Pediatric Internship and Residency at the Medical College of Virginia / Virginia Commonwealth University.

 Dr. Blakey loves the out of doors and can often be seen riding his bike or running the streets near the James River.
-Dr. Blakey has 3 children and one grandchild.
+Dr. Blakey has 3 children and four grandchildren.

 Joel C. Everett, M.D., FAAP